 Many of these fraudulent websites do not originate in the United States.
 Medicines from foreign countries are not FDA-regulated and often contain impurities that may be dangerous or even deadly.

 If you have been diagnosed with ADHD or a Binge Eating Disorder and feel your current medication isn’t as effective as it once was, request a consultation with your medical provider today.
 If you take it as prescribed, Vyvanse can be incredibly useful.

 To get Vyvanse, you can speak with our ADHD doctor in San Francisco.
-Schedule an appointment with ADHD doctor today.
-We are open sever days a week from 11 am to 7pm.
+Schedule an appointment with an ADHD doctor today.
+We are open several days a week from 11 am to 7 pm.
 Please call us at 415-966-0848 if you have any questions.